 4. SEO Optimization

 In the age of Google, you can’t ignore SEO if you want your e-commerce website to be noticed.
 SEO is about more than keywords and heading tags.
 It’s about knowing how to get your website noticed in your niche.
 You don’t have to be a computer genius to master the basics of SEO.
-The Kissmetrics blog has an in-depth guide to SEO for e-commerce websites.
+The Kissmetrics blog has an in-depth guide to SEO for e-commerce websites or if you are using Shopify, you can read this post on how to get more organic search traffic.

 5. Easy Buying